mozilla/addons-server/docs/topics/api/reviewers.rst

     :>json int id: The id of the draft comment object.
     :>json string comment: The comment that is being drafted as part of a review.
 Specific to a line in a file.
     :>json string filename: The filename a specific comment is related to.
     :>json int lineno: The line number a specific comment is related to.
+Please make sure that in case of comments for git diffs, that the `lineno` used here belongs to the file in the version that belongs to `version_id` and not it's parent.
     :>json object version: Object holding the :ref:`version <version-detail-object>`.
     :>json int user.id: The id for an author.
     :>json string user.name: The name for an author.